glandfried/empiricalKnowledge/README.md

 The current massive loss of biodiversity was preceded by a massive loss of cultural diversity.
 Despite all the advances, metropolitan science was not able to compensate for the loss of millenarian knowledge caused by colonial-modernity.
 Evolution, like Bayesian inference, needs diversity to function properly.
-Long-term coexistence with ecological systems implies recovering the coexistence between autonomous indigenous communities.
+Long-term coexistence with ecological systems implies recovering the reciprocal coexistence between autonomous indigenous communities.
 Because, in short, empirical knowledge is life.

 ---